 We were appointed by Countryside Zest in 2012 to work with several other practices on the overall strategy for Beaulieu.
 Set around the historic former palace of Henry VIII and its estate parkland, our work involved a detailed examination of the site, surrounding area and local context.
 As part of this, we proposed a series of distinct and defined neighbourhoods set within 88 hectares of parkland.
 Since then, we have explored other significant parts of the masterplan and in 2017, Countryside Zest appointed us to design a new neighbourhood of 770 homes and a mix of associated uses next to the new railway station.
 In addition to our work on the masterplan, we were appointed to develop Beaulieu Keep, a sustainable new neighbourhood that delivers high-quality, innovative homes and amenities, fosters an inclusive community, and integrates into the historic landscape.
-Our scheme envisages 269 houses and 57 apartments, over 30 different house types to serve the needs of different household; affordable housing is represented by c.30% of the homes.
+Our scheme envisages 269 houses and 57 apartments, over 30 different house types to serve the needs of different households; affordable housing is represented by c.30% of the homes.

 Beaulieu masterplan by TateHindle